 My uncle drove me to the Granit Hotel and Country Club in Kerhonkson, NY.
 As we pulled up the driveway, I was dazzled by how big the place was and a little nervous about how I’d fit in as the only underage employee in the place.
 My uncle stopped the car and turned to me and said, “You nervous?”
 I said, “a little.”
 He said, “I have one piece of advice for you.”
 I leaned in as he paused.
 “There’s no such thing as a good girl.”
 And with that he opened the door to the car and led me to my summer adventure.

 I was given a tour of the kitchen.
-The kitchen staff, mostly Puerto Ricans, were referred to as “the bimmies.”
+The kitchen staff, mostly Puerto Ricans, were at that time referred to as “the bimmies.”
+I was too naive to realize this was a racist slur.
 I was told a few of the rules of the dining room, assigned a locker, shown where the waiters’ jackets were stored (red during the day and white at night), and then was told to go down the hill where I’d find where all the help was living.
 “Just go down and grab an empty room,” I was instructed.

 I grabbed my bag and headed down the hill.
 At first I wasn’t sure I had found the right place.
 It was an abandoned bungalow colony and it was in pretty bad shape.
 I was soon to find out that there were no locks on the doors and that there was no hot water (and there wouldn’t be for the entire summer).
 I found a bungalow where there was a free bedroom with one bed in it and parked my stuff.
 I was home.